microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 two input vectors.
 The matrix scope can be `Thread`, `Wave`, or `ThreadGroup`.
 The element type of the output matrix matches the element type of the input vectors.

+#### Bounds Checking Behavior

+The `@dx.op.matrixLoadFromDescriptor` operation loads data from a descriptor.
+For load operations a default element value of zero casted to the element type is substituted for out of bounds reads.
+An implementation may either perform bounds checking on the full bounds of the load initializing the full matrix to the default element value if any element is out of bounds, or it may perform per-element bounds checking initializing only the out of bounds elements to the default value.

+The `@dx.op.matrixStoreToDescriptor` and `@dx.op.matrixAccumulateToDescriptor`
+operations write data to a descriptor.
+Writes to out of bounds memory are a no-op.
+An implementation may either perform bounds checking on the full bounds of the store converting the whole store to a no-op if any elelemt is out of bounds, or it may perform per-element bounds checking only converting the out of bounds stores to no-ops.

+> Note: bounds checking is not required for reads and writes to root descriptors
+> as D3D does not attach dimensions to root descriptors.

 #### Pipeline State Validation Metadata